qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_geometry_tools.rst

 .. figure:: /static/user_manual/processing_algs/qgis/check_validity.png
    :align: center

    Left the input layer.
-Right: in blue the valid layer, in green the invalid layer and the red point identifies the exact error coordinates.
+Right: in green the valid layer, in red the invalid layer: black refer to the invalid points

 Parameters
 ..........